dobtco/wintersmith-knowledge-base/contents/articles/screendoor/projects/going_public.md

 ![Going public with your amazing Screendoor project.](../images/public1.png)

 Screendoor also lets you publish your project in a semi-private context.
-You can change your project's visibility on its Settings page, under &ldquo;Status&rdquo;.
+You can change your project's visibility on its Settings page under &ldquo;Status&rdquo;.

 ![Changing a project's visibility status.](../images/public2.png)

 #### Project statuses

-- **Draft:** All projects are drafts by default when they are created.
-Only your [collaborators](/articles/screendoor/collaboration/collaborators.html) can see it.
+- **Draft:** Only your [collaborators](/articles/screendoor/collaboration/collaborators.html) can see your project.
+(All projects are drafts by default when they are created.)
-- **Internal:** If you only want a project to be visible inside your organization, you can make projects internal.
+- **Internal:** If you want a project to be visible only inside your organization, you can make projects internal.
 - **Unlisted:** Anyone with the link will be able to view your project.
 - **Public:** Your project will be publicly visible, and linked to from your organization's public page.